yatesco/seafile-docs/build_seafile/server.md

 * copy the scripts/upgrade/ subdir outside

-The upgrade scripts is distributed in the <code>scripts/upgrade</code> subdir of seafile source code, we need to copy it to '''seafile-server''' directory before run the scripts.
+The upgrade scripts is distributed in the <code>scripts/upgrade</code> subdir of seafile source code, we need to copy it to **seafile-server** directory before run the scripts.

 <pre>
 cd /data/haiwen/seafile-server